core-infra-svcs/terraform-provider-meraki/docs/resources/networks_wireless_ssids.md

 Optional:

-- `ca_certificate` (String) Certificate used for authorization for the RADSEC Server
+- `ca_certificate` (String, Sensitive) Certificate used for authorization for the RADSEC Server
 - `host` (String) IP address (or FQDN) to which the APs will send RADIUS accounting messages
 - `open_roaming_certificate_id` (Number) The ID of the Open roaming Certificate attached to radius server
 - `port` (Number) Port on the RADIUS server that is listening for accounting messages
 - `rad_sec_enabled` (Boolean) Use RADSEC (TLS over TCP) to connect to this RADIUS accounting server.
 Requires radiusProxyEnabled.
-- `secret` (String) Shared key used to authenticate messages between the APs and RADIUS server
+- `secret` (String, Sensitive) Shared key used to authenticate messages between the APs and RADIUS server

 <a id="nestedatt--radius_servers"></a>